apache/maven-resolver/src/site/markdown/remote-repository-filtering.md

 ## RRF

-The RRF feature offer filter source SPI for 3rd party implementors, but it also provides 2 out of the box implementations for filtering: "prefixes" and "groupId" filters.
+The RRF feature offers a filter source SPI for 3rd party implementors, but it also provides 2 out of the box implementations for filtering: "prefixes" and "groupId" filters.

 Both implementation operate with several files (per remote repository), and they use the term "filter basedir".
-By default, filter basedir is resolved from local repository root and resolves to `${localRepo}/.remoteRepositoryFilters` directory, and will refer to it in this document with `${filterBasedir}` placeholder.
+By default, filter basedir is resolved from local repository root and resolves to `${localRepo}/.remoteRepositoryFilters` directory.
+It will be referred to in this document with `${filterBasedir}` placeholder.

 To explicitly set filter basedir, use following setting: `-Daether.remoteRepositoryFilter.${filterName}.basedir=somePath`, where "somePath" can be relative path, then is resolved from local repository root, or absolute path, then is used as is.